-do (even if previously vaccinated) exposure incidents shall be reported, investigated, and cumented.
-When the employee incurs an exposure incident, it shall be reported to (list the me and title of the individual who has responsibility for investigation of exposure incidents): lowing a report of an exposure incident, the exposed employee shall immediately receive a nfidential medical evaluation and follow-up, including at least the following elements: a.
-Documentation of the route of exposure, and the circumstances under which the exposure incident occurred; b.
+All (even if previously vaccinated) exposure incidents shall be reported, investigated, and documented.
+When the employee incurs an exposure incident, it shall be reported to (list the name and title of the individual who has responsibility for investigation of exposure incidents):

+Following a report of an exposure incident, the exposed employee shall immediately receive a confidential medical evaluation and follow-up, including at least the following elements:

+- a.
+Documentation of the route of exposure, and the circumstances under which the exposure incident occurred; - b.
 Identification and documentation of the source individual, unless it can be established that identification is infeasible or prohibited by state or local law.
 (Departments may need to modify this provision in accordance with applicable local laws on this subject.
-Modifications should be listed here: C. The source individual's blood shall be tested as soon as feasible and after consent is obtained in order to determine HBV and HIV infection.
-If consent is not obtained, the (insert name of position/person) shall establish that legally required consent cannot be obtained.
-When the source individual's consent is not required by law, the source individual's blood, if available, shall be tested and the results documented.
+Modifications should be listed here: